Lettuce is a popular salad green for people. This leafy veggie comes in many varieties and provides a great source of hydration and nutrients.

 Risks of Feeding Your Guinea Pigs Lettuce

 Lettuce is not excessively high in any one nutrient, so there are few risks to feeding it regularly.
-However, the high water content can cause diarrhea in some guinea pigs.
-As long as you introduce this new food gradually and feed it in reasonable amounts, this shouldn’t be an issue.
-I’ve never had a problem feeding up to a leaf or two of lettuce per guinea pig, but some piggies are more sensitive.
+On occasion, the high water content can cause diarrhea in some guinea pigs.
+However, as long as you introduce this new food gradually and feed it in reasonable amounts, this shouldn’t be an issue.
+I’ve never had a problem feeding a leaf or two of lettuce per guinea pig, but some piggies are more sensitive.

 Watch how your guinea pig reacts, and if they have any signs of diarrhea, cut back on the lettuce.
 Providing plenty of hay is always important to balance out the water content.